Blue-Killer87/HWSM/HWSM/ReadMe.md

 **HWSM**
 <br>
-**This is the main directory containing the program with all it's dependencies.**
+**This is the main directory containing the program.**
+*HWSM consists of two versions.
+GUI version and CLI version.
+They are completely independent and can be used on their own.*
 <p>&nbsp;</p>

 *NOTE*